padillacoreanolab/SLEAP_workshop/Workshop.md

 Go to the "Labeling Suggestions" tab and select one of the four methods.
 Each method has a different criteria to generate labels.
 You can read more about the methods [here](https://sleap.ai/guides/gui.html#suggestion-methods).

-Once you have selected a method click on "Generate suggestions".
+Once you have selected a method click on "Generate suggestions" (this can take some ).
 That will create a list of different frames to label and will populate the top part of the "Labeling Suggestions" tab.

 Depending on the method you chose, you could have a higher or lesser number or frames.
 Regardless, it should look more or less like this: